enspyrco/monorepo/docs/in-progress.md

 [< README](../README.md)

-## Why must we add extensions in child packages?
+## Why do I get errors about not finding StoreProvider?

-If we put them in `redfire` we must parameterise the functions with <T extends RedFireState> and then use them with (eg.)
+We parameterise the functions with <T extends RedFireState> and then they must be used with `AppState` as a type parameter (eg.)

 ```Dart
 dispatch<AppState>(...)
 ```

+Problems:
 - extra typing
 - easy to forget as
 :warning: this is a runtime error :warning:

+### Ideas
+- make an analyzer plugin that checks for the appropriate type parameter
+- find the places where we must use <AppState> and find a way around each one, the places are:
+  - when using a widget defined in redfire
+  - when using an extension defined in redfire (at least when AppState parameter is used in the extension)
+  - where else?